 Staff Expertise and Training

-The SENCo, will have completed his Post Graduate Certificate in Special Educational Needs Co-ordination by October 2015.
-Teachers and support staff have received training in Read Write Inc, Precision teaching and a range of other intervention programmes.
-They also attend in-service training provided by outside agencies when appropriate – for example Jogo behaviour strategies and Team Teach
+The SENCo completed her Post Graduate Certificate in Special Educational Needs Co-ordination in October 2015.
+Teachers and support staff have received training in Read Write Inc, precision teaching and a range of other intervention programmes.
+They also attend in-service training provided by outside agencies when appropriate – for example Jogo behaviour strategies and Team Teach.

 Securing Equipment and Services

 The school allocates money from its budget every year towards the provision of support for SEN. These funds are used to provide support, resources and training for staff.

 If a child needs to be referred to an outside agency parents will be asked for their permission and views, which form part of the referral process.
 If a child has an Education and Health Care Plan or a statement then the parent will be involved in the review process.
 Statements are formally reviewed annually.
 Other parents are contacted when concerns arise and a discussion is held as to what provision the school will be making.
 When a child has an Individual Education Plan the parents/carers are part of the consultation review process.
 When a child is a Looked After Child the parents will be involved in PEP meetings.